9 Signs of Depression Affecting Mental Health

 There is nothing wrong with feeling safe, I also wouldn't push your boundaries on getting back out into public to fast.
 Focus your work on bettering your daily routine and other physical health areas.

 Pushing your comfort level too fast is a quick way to trigger the depression feelings again and have a setback.
+It’s ok to be one of those people with social anxiety for a time, just make a promise to yourself you will take a step forward when you are ready.

 9 Symptoms of Social Anxiety